 Our Series D preferred stock is subject to an antidilution conversion price adjustment feature which we triggered when we granted options to purchase our common stock beyond the number of options that were authorized under our 1997 Plan at the time we commenced our Series D preferred stock offering in May 2000.
 The conversion feature provides that if, during the period between May 12, 2000 and the earlier of the closing of an initial public offering or January 31, 2001, we have granted more than an aggregate of 3,331,978 options to purchase our common stock, then the conversion price of our Series D preferred stock shall be adjusted downward from its original conversion price of \$10.625 per share.
 As of November 30, 2000, we had granted an excess of 514,214 options over the 3,331,978 allowed under the conversion price adjustment feature.
-On December 22, 2000 and January 4, 2001, we granted an additional 755,400 and 171,900 options, respectively, to employees at \$1.07 per share and on January 4, 2001 we granted an additional 1,000,000 options to each of our Chief

-Executive Officer and our President at \$15.00 per share.
+On December 22, 2000 and January 4, 2001, we granted an additional 755,400 and 171,900 options, respectively, to employees and we intend to grant 1,000,000 options to each of our Chief Executive Officer and our President at \$15.00 per share prior to the closing of this offering.
 As a result, the Series D preferred stock conversion price will be adjusted downward to \$9.47.
 This adjustment causes the 9,535,052 issued and outstanding shares of Series D preferred stock to be converted into 10,688,382 shares of our common stock, an increase of 1,153,330 shares of common stock.